Lindy Lee: Ouroboros

+Many later reviews of the sculpture did not emphasise the cost but reviewed it positively as "one of Australia’s first sustainable works of public art" and "local First Nations knowledge has been respected and incorporated into Ouroboros‘ installation on Ngunnawal and Ngambri Country".
+Other reviewers called it a "dazzling new public sculpture" and said "In Ouroboros, we have gained an enduring and accessible addition to a shared public space, a monument to the values of creativity and collaboration that deserve to be championed" and "There’s something satisfying, on a primal level, about its spiralling, curvilinear form, which evokes the work’s mythic namesake: the snake that eats itself.
+Instead of scales, the surface is patterned with thousands of circular holes, which disrupt the reflections of water, landscape and sky on the steel."

 Other roles

 Lee was a founding member of Gallery 4A (now the 4A Centre for Contemporary Asian Art) in Sydney in 1996.

 She was a senior lecturer at the Sydney College of the Arts (a faculty of the University of Sydney) for more than two decades, and has been a trustee at the Art Gallery of New South Wales.

-She has served on the boards of Artspace Visual Arts Centre and the Australian Centre for Photography, and was president of the Asian Australian Artists Association as well as deputy chair of the Visual Arts and Crafts Fund of the Australia Council.
+She has served on the boards of Artspace Visual Arts Centre and the Australian Centre for Photography, and was president of the Asian Australian Artists Association as well as deputy chair of the Visual Arts and Crafts Fund of the Australia Council (renamed Creative Australia).

+In February 2025 Lee resigned from the board of Creative Australia over its decision (passed unanimously by the board) to rescind the selection of Lebanese Australian artist Khaled Sabsabi and curator Michael Dagostino for the 61st Venice Biennale in 2026, a week after announcing the commission.
+Lee published a statement online in which she wrote: "Nobody except those involved can ever know how fraught and heartbreaking that meeting was.
+I could not live with the level of violation I felt against one of my core values — that the artist's voice must never be silenced".

 Recognition

 Considered one of the foremost contemporary artists in the country, Lee has been commissioned to create several pieces of public art, such as Cloud Gate in Sydney's Chinatown district around 2013, consisting of cloud shapes made of brass inlaid into the footpath.
 Valued at approximately A$500,000, the artwork was mistakenly covered during construction of the Sydney Light Rail network in 2018, but was scheduled to be repaired.

 Lee is also widely known internationally, having exhibited in Canada, China, Hong Kong, Japan, Malaysia, New Zealand and Singapore.